hy011121/Chat-Rom/README.md

 ## Code Structure

-- **index.php**: Application main page, displays chat room and message sending form.
+- **index.php**: The main page of the application, automatically transfers to registration room.
 - **login.php**: Login page for users.
 - **profile.php**: User profile page for changing password.
 - **register.php**: Registration page to create a new account.